Points won by each set: | 26-14, 40-32 |

 35 % Monfils – 19 of 54

 The biggest title in Soderling’s [5] career.
-The Swede played three times against Monfils [14] and won all three easily, that match was the last.
-Soderling won five straight games in the opener, in the 2nd set they both were holding comfortably before the tie-break.
+The Swede played thrice against Monfils [14] and won all three encounters easily, that Parisian match was the last.
+Soderling grabbed five straight games in the opener, in the 2nd set they both were holding comfortably before the tie-break.
 “I always feel so good here in Paris,” said the two-time French Open runner-up.
 “I now have two favourite tournaments, it’s here and Roland Garros.
 I hope I can come back many times and play well.”
+He wouldn’t come back in 2011 because of the struggle with mononucleosis.

 2 Gilles Simon 6-4, 6-0